-At its core, Health in All Policies (HiAP) represents an approach to addressing the social determinant of health which are the key drivers of health outcomes and health inequities.
+At its core, HiAP represents an approach to addressing the social determinant of health which are the key drivers of health outcomes and health inequities.
 The Marmot review said that addressing this will require action on six policy objectives.
 These objectives have been adopted widely across government, local government and public health: